pbauermeister/MathVision/README.md

 # Welcome to the MathVision repository

-MathVision renders math-computed images, entirely in your browser.
+**Create, by means of a math formula, static, animated, and interactive 2D images.**

-It allows to create, by means of a formula, static, animated, and interactive 2D images.
+MathVision.html aims at allowing you, the user, to **focus on the math formula and user interaction**, and, after a few minutes of training, obtain cool and exciting results.

-MathVision runs in your browser.
+MathVision.html entirely runs in your browser.
 Follow [this link](http://htmlpreview.github.io/?https://github.com/pbauermeister/MathVision/blob/master/MathVision.html).

-Follow this link to see a gallery of results: http://www.openprocessing.org/user/35108
+Follow this other link to see a gallery of results: http://www.openprocessing.org/user/35108

-MathVision is inspired by and dedicated to the Amiga MathVISION software, see http://home.olympus.net/~7seas/.
+MathVision.html is inspired by and dedicated to the Amiga MathVISION software, see http://home.olympus.net/~7seas/.

 ## Features